This post is the last in a series on dementia.

 A diet that is healthy for your heart is also healthy for your brain.
 Avoid processed foods and add more fresh fruits and vegetables, whole grains and complex carbohydrates, nuts, fish and lean meat.
 A diet rich in omega-3 but low in cholesterol, saturated fats, sugar and salt can reduce the risk of dementia.
 For more on a healthy brain diet, read here.

 Maintain consistent blood sugar levels by consuming fewer refined sugars and substitutes.
 For example, replace sugared processed drinks with fruit water.
 Keep a jug of water in your fridge filled with orange, lemon or lime slices and fresh mint leaves.
 It’s tasty, healthy and inexpensive.
+Better still, drink plain water.
 Eating small frequent meals four to six times a day instead of three large meals can also stabilize sugar levels.

 Vitamins B-12, C, E, magnesium, folic acid and other B complex vitamins can improve cognitive function.
 Talk to your health care provider before taking any supplements.

 Unresolved stress and anxiety can cause you to slide into cognitive impairment.
 It’s crucial that you recognize your situation and symptoms (e.g. difficulties sleeping or concentrating) and that you seek early interventions.
-Behavioral modification, mindfulness therapy or exercises and relaxation methods can help you recover.
+Behavioral modification, mindfulness therapy, relaxation, meditation and physical exercises can help you recover.

 When depression is left untreated, the brain can become toxic and this can contribute to AD or vascular dementia.
 Depressed people produce high levels of stress hormone cortisol, which can have detrimental effects on the hippocampus, the part of the brain responsible for memory.
 Clinical depression should be detected early and treated accordingly.